Description of Office

 - Constables who have already completed the requirements of a newly elected or appointed constables must take Course 3743, Constable’s Continuing Education each cycle.
 (Occupation Code 1701.3545(d))

 Deputy constables are required (unless waived by their elected constable) to have the 20-hour civil process course (3101 or 3131) as part of the above requirements, but their deadlines vary and some waivers based on assignment may apply.
 Each deputy is also required to take a 2-hour bi-annual legislative update as a part of their on-going training.

 Filing for Credit

-For constables: Training coordinators' report hours earned to TCLEOSE.
-Records of Texas Justice Court Training Center training of civil process for constables are recorded by TJCTC and forwarded to TCLEOSE.
+For constables: Training coordinators report hours earned to TCOLE.
+Records of Texas Justice Court Training Center training of civil process for constables are recorded by TJCTC and forwarded to TCOLE.

 Continuing Education Requirements